xonq/tutorials/annotationPipeline.md

 Say my current folder is: `/user/zach` (which I found via `pwd`)

-The absolute path is for a directory could be `/users/zach/this/is/my/path` or `~/this/is/my/path` (`~` indicates your home folder)
+The absolute path for a directory could be `/users/zach/this/is/my/path` or `~/this/is/my/path` (`~` indicates your home folder)

-And the relative path would be: `this/is/my/path` or you may see `./this/is/my/ path` (the `.` indicates current directory)
+The relative path to my current position in the file structure would then be: `this/is/my/path` or you may see `./this/is/my/ path` (the `.` indicates current directory)

-Now, if I changed a folder: `cd this/is` and print `pwd`, I'm now in `/user/zach/this/is`.
-But what if I to input the relative path `this/is/my/path`?
-Will it exist?
-No. Because the absolute path for the relative path I just demonstrated is actually `/user/zach/this/is/this/is/my/path`.
+Now, if I changed a folder like this: `cd this/is` then print my current directory: `pwd`, I'm now in `/user/zach/this/is`.
+But what if I input tried the relative path I used before: `this/is/my/path`?
+Will it exist? ...
+No. Because the absolute path for the path I just described is actually `/user/zach/this/is/this/is/my/path`.
 TL;DR, if you point to the same relative path in a different spot, it won't exist!
 Relative paths typically do not start with `/`, `$`, or `~`.

 <br />